ingram1107/Consultation-Booking-Application/README.md

 4. Use record to store details of student

-5. Issue ticket by displaying student;s information.
+5. Issue ticket by displaying student's information.

 6. Repeat steps 1-5 until the user choose to stop.

 Notice
 ------
 The program will enter phase 2 on 3 Aug.

 Team members:
 -------------